Review of Some APPARENT Inconsistencies of The Cross

 Unleavened Bread Wave Sheaf |

-Feast of WeeksThe longest feast in the Leviticus 23 calendar — seven full weeks of counting from the wave sheaf to the fiftieth day, Pentecost.
+Feast of WeeksThe longest feast in the Leviticus 23 calendar — seven full weeks of counting from the wave sheaf to the fiftieth day, when it is closed by the holy day of Pentecost.
 Beginning with the unleavened first of the firstfruits and culminating in two leavened loaves offered as firstfruits.
 An alternative name for this feast is demonstrated by its contents: the Feast of Leavened Bread.
-Synonyms: Pentecost, Shavuot, Feast of Firstfruits, Feast of Harvest.
+Synonyms: Shavuot, Feast of Firstfruits, Feast of Harvest.
 More 7 weeks counting |

 Pentecost | GAP |